-Logon Trigger in SQL Server
+Logon Triggers in SQL Server with Examples

 - Why we need Logon Trigger in SQL Server?